SpikeInterface/spikeinterface/doc/modules/core.rst

 to perform further analysis, such as calculating :code:`waveforms` and :code:`templates`.

 Importantly, the :py:class:`~spikeinterface.core.SortingAnalyzer` handles the *sparsity* and the physical *scaling*.
-Sparsity defines the channels on which waveforms and templates are calculating using, for example, based on a physical distance from the channel with the largest peak amplitude (see the :ref:`Sparsity` section).
+Sparsity defines the channels on which waveforms and templates are calculated using, for example, based on a physical distance from the channel with the largest peak amplitude (see the :ref:`Sparsity` section).
 Scaling, set by the :code:`return_scaled` argument, says whether the data has been converted from integer values to physical units such as Voltage (see the end of the :ref:`Recording` section).